Giovanni stopped. He wanted to remember everything.

 Sarah cleared her throat.
 “I’m— trying— to— be a pro—fessor.”

-She narrowed her look at him, no doubt expecting him to remind her that professors speak for a living.
+She narrowed her look at him, probably waiting for him announce that professors speak for a living.
 How often had she been told what she couldn’t do?

 “That’s cool,” he said.
 “Your turn.”